temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="typescript">

-Workflow Definitions are _just functions_, which can store state and orchestrate Activity Functions.
+In the Temporal TypeScript SDK programming model, Workflow Definitions are _just functions_, which can store state and orchestrate Activity Functions.
 The following code snippet uses `proxyActivities` to schedule a `greet` Activity in the system to say hello.

 A Workflow Definition can have multiple parameters; however, we recommend using a single object parameter.